-Many large corporate companies such as Google, Microsoft, Facebook, and others have built some truly amazing office spaces over the past few years.
-These stunning offices are not only used as places to work, but also as a way to advertise the values of their company and retain their employees.
+Many large corporate companies such as Google, Microsoft, Facebook, and others have built some truly amazing commercial office spaces over the past few years.
+These stunning offices are not only used as places to work, but also as a way to advertise the values of the company and retain its employees.

 Based on what we have seen, this has been an effective strategy because who doesn’t like working in a beautiful, cool office space?
 Google even has a slide that its employees can use instead of the stairs if they want to.